 Key issue Did the Scottish Government (or others where relevant) agree to the recommendation?
-Progress against delivery Notes and additional information Information has previously been provided by the Scottish Government.
-DTTOs - expansion of the use of Drug Treatment and Testing Orders In part, it is unclear if further expansion of DTTOs will be taken forward The Committee is to be ask the Scottish Government for a further update on its initial exploratory work to review the evidence available and how they align with what is known about good practice in this area.
+Progress against delivery Notes and additional information how they align with what is known about good practice in this area.
 Information has previously been provided by the Scottish Government.
 Safe consumption rooms - provision of a detailed case proposing a pilot scheme and a means for evaluation Yes.
 The Committee will await the further updates from the Scottish Government The Minister for Drugs Policy announced on 23 June 2022 that a detailed service specification for a drugs consumption room in Glasgow is being considered by the Crown Office.
 Following that consideration, it will be referred to the Lord Advocate for consideration of any related statement of prosecution policy.
-The Scottish Government has been asked for a further update and a timetable for clarity on the legality of safe consumption rooms in Scotland.
+The Convener wrote to the Crown Office in December to ask when a view on the specific proposal for a drug consumption room in Glasgow will be provided to the Lord Advocate. [as part of the cross- committee work on this issue].